spacecowboyian/ian-jennings.com/public/_home.md

 Instead I’d say that I’m a professional user experience mechanic and a spirited driver of obscure vintage cars.
 I’ve got 20+ years of passion for great design and empathy for users fuels everything I create.
 Over the years, I've done laps in the shoes of e-learning students, consumers, market traders, physicians, and more.
 Alongside wrenches and sockets, my toolbox is packed with design, presentation, collaboration and production-ready frontend code.

-In conclusion: Ian makes good design.
-Ian likes cars and (most) cars like Ian.
+**In conclusion: Ian writes code for the glory of good UX.
+Ian likes cars and (most) cars like Ian.**

 Most things I have done for the past 10 years live behind logins and firewalls of various companies but.. here are some of my doings.
 Further exploration is available [upon request](mailto:hello@ian-jennings.com)